-UPDATE 1-Market rally runs out of steam despite sweeping ECB stimulus signals
+UPDATE 2-Market rally runs out of steam, despite ECB easing pledges

 * German, Italian yields up after initial fall

-* Euro hits two-year low, then rallies
+* Euro hits 2-yr low, then rallies; stocks erase gains (Adds details, new quote)

-* Banking stocks hold onto strong gains (Writes through after Draghi press event, adds quotes, details)

-By Tommy Wilkes and Josephine Mason
+By Josephine Mason and Tommy Wilkes

 LONDON, July 25 (Reuters) - The rally in European government bond and stock markets ran out of steam on Thursday after European Central Bank President Mario Draghi signalled another round of monetary easing but expressed caution about pulling the trigger too quickly.